 The combined test involves having a blood test and an ultrasound scan.
-A blood sample is taken from you, between 10 and 14 weeks to measure the levels of substances naturally found in the blood.
+A blood sample is taken from you, between 10 and 14 weeks to recover the levels of substances naturally found in the blood.
+An ultrasound scan is performed between 11 weeks.

+14 weeks to measure the levels of substances naturally found in the blood.
 An ultrasound scan is performed between 11 weeks and 2 days and 14 weeks and 1 day, to measure the fluid at the back of the baby's neck (nuchal translucency measurement, NT).
 A computer programme is used to work out a result for you.
 You will be given two separate results: - one for Down's syndrome and a joint one for Edwards' syndrome and Patau's syndrome.

 The quadruple test is available if you are too far on in your pregnancy to have the combined test.
 This test is for Down's syndrome only.
 A blood sample is taken from you, between 14 weeks and 2 days and 20 weeks to measure the levels of substances naturally found in the blood.
 A computer program is used to work out a result for you.
 The result: your midwife or obstetrician will discuss your results with you.
 Higher-chance result: you will be offered a diagnostic test to find out for certain if your baby has Down's syndrome, Edwards' syndrome or Patau's syndrome.
-There are two tests: - CVS or amniocentesis (see page 8).
+There are two tests: - CVS or amniocentesis (see page 10).
 Lower-chance result: if your result is lower than the recommended national cut off, you will not be offered a diagnostic test.
 A lower-chance result does not mean that there is no chance at all of the baby having Down's syndrome, Edwards' syndrome or Patau's syndrome.